-"strongly" or "somewhat" disagreed with that statement and over 14% neither agreed nor disagreed.
-When we looked at the same responses by jurisdiction, agreement increases with jurisdiction size, as shown in Figure 7.
-There are some differences between men and women on this item, with men more likely to agree that they are satisfied with their pay (61%) versus women (52%) as shown in Figure 8.
+In 2020 we followed up our pay question and asked LEOs the degree to which they are satisfied with their pay.
+Interestingly, most LEOs express satisfaction with their pay, with the largest jurisdictions more likely to agree.
+Overall, nearly 52% of LEOs either "strongly" or "somewhat" agreed with the statement, "I am satisfied with my pay."
+While the majority clearly express satisfaction with pay, there are a substantial percentage of LEOs who indicate some level of dissatisfaction.
+Notably, 35% of LEOs "strongly" or "somewhat" disagreed with that statement and 13% neither agreed nor disagreed.
+When we looked at the same responses by jurisdiction, agreement increases with jurisdiction size.
+There are slight differences between men and women on this item, with women more likely to disagree that they are satisfied with their pay (37%) versus men (32%) as shown in Table 12.